YauhenIlyushenka/otus-mssql-yauhen/README.md

 # otus-mssql-yauhen

-Homeworks of course OTUS "MS SQL Server Developer".
+There are homeworks of course OTUS "MS SQL Server Developer".
 The group is 2023-01.